yapancha/is601finaltest/README.md

 * Display the name of the user who wrote the comment.

 ### Heroku
-Please visit the app hosted on [Heroku](https://is601faqcomments.herokuapp.com/) Follow all the user stories to and look at the additional features as well.
+Please visit the app hosted on [Heroku](https://is601faqcomments.herokuapp.com/).
+Follow all the user stories and look at the additional features as well.